 It was February 3, 1959 that the small Beechcraft Bonanza carrying the musicians crashed in a farmer’s field in Clear Lake, Iowa.
 Holly and the others had been on a taxing road tour, that gave Holly the flu and some of the other bandmates frostbite from the freezing cold bus rides.
 Having had enough, Holly chartered the small plane, which was ill-equipped for that night’s severe, wintry weather.
 Moments after takeoff, the pilot lost control of the aircraft.
 Within seconds, it smashed into the ground, killing all four souls aboard.

-The performers’ remains were buried in their respective home states, but the crash site — remote as it is — has evaded obscurity.
+The performers’ remains were buried in their respective home states, but the crash site— remote as it is—has evaded obscurity.
 In 1988, a guitar-shaped memorial marked where the plane went down, still a private cornfield.
 Later on, another permanent monument to the crash was put up just off the highway.
-This memorial is a bit simpler, just a giant pair Buddy Holly’s iconic glasses, sitting on pillars.
+This memorial is a bit simpler, just a giant pair of Buddy Holly’s iconic glasses, sitting on pillars.

 Even today, people pay their respects to the memorials, leaving little tokens to their dearly departed musical idols.
 The glasses can be found on the roadside, but the actual crash site is set back from the road, and can be harder to find.
-However people have reported that the locals, including the farmer on whose property the memorial resides, are more than happy to help.
+However, visitors have reported that the locals, including the farmer on whose property the memorial resides, are more than happy to help.